 - You want to allocate widgets in adjacent panels and resize the panels to show content in a larger or smaller space.

 You can configure the Sidebar widget to align panels horizontally or vertically.
 For example, users can compare the content of different layers or datasets in adjacent panels.
 You can allow end users to resize and collapse the docked panel.
-If you exclude the button for collapsing the panel, make sure that the panel is expanded by default.
+If you exclude the button for collapsing the panel, ensure that the panel is expanded by default.

-In the Page panel’s Outline view, this widget has two default child containers to organize the nested widgets in the layout.
+In the Page panel’s Outline section, this widget has two default child containers to organize the nested widgets in the layout.
 First corresponds to the left or top panel and Second corresponds to the right or bottom panel, depending on the dock side you configure.

 The Sidebar widget includes the following settings: